Notre Dame is known for integrity and ethics

 The Meruelo Family Center for Career Development requires students who are engaged in a career or job search to conduct themselves in an ethical manner reflecting the policies and expectations put forth by the University of Notre Dame in its student handbook, DuLac.
 This issue is taken seriously as all students who use Career Development's services must sign a contract outlining expectations and consequences.
 Students who renege on an offer of employment (full-time job offer or internship) will be held accountable by the University and will be required to meet with the Director of Employer Engagement to discuss the circumstances of why the offer was reneged.
 An appropriate resolution to the situation will then be developed which includes removal of access from Handshake.
 The relevant dean will be made aware of any student who has reneged on an offer.

 - Students are expected to honor all scheduled (virtual and in-person) counseling appointments by being on time and prepared.
 Students who are 10 or more minutes late for an appointment, and who have not notified the Meruelo Family Center for Career Development, will be asked to reschedule.

 - Students who are late/miss 2 appointments will not be permitted to schedule an appointment for 30 days.

 - If a student cannot make a scheduled counseling appointment, he/she is required to notify the Meruelo Family Center for Career Development 24 hours in advance.

-- Students will honor all interview commitments by being on time, prepared, and professional in their actions.
+- Students will honor all virtual and in-person interview commitments by being on time, prepared, and professional in their actions.
 Students not honoring an interview commitment will be considered a No-Show (see No-Show policy details).